VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 Count calls to dependencies and check called methods when it's important, for example when you send an email.

 Do not check implementation details.
-Implementation details changes during refactoring.
+Implementation details change during refactoring.
 Tests became Red when a changed feature works fine.

 ### Test you tests